How to Add RSS Feeds to WordPress (As Posts or Lists)

 In the Block settings, you’ll also be able to control how your feed displays, like adding pagination or choosing a different display template:

-Using the RSS feed block
+Steps to add rss feed to wordpress: Using the RSS feed block

-Once you publish a page with either the shortcode or block, visitors will be able to see the RSS feed content on the front-end of your site, like on the home page, and in Google:
+Once you publish a page with either the shortcode or block, visitors will be able to see the RSS feed content on the front end of your site, like on the home page and in Google:

 Example of a list of RSS feed items